konaraddi/c1-airbnb/README.md

 Look for places that are within 0.01 of the user's property's latitude and longitude, then took the average of the places' prices.

 ### **Animate**: Add an animation to your visualization.
+* Loading screen
-This web app has an initial loading bar and a notification that fades in and out when there's an error related to the location service.
-Hovering on two of the graphs reveals stats.
+* Notification that fades in and out at the bottom of the screen when there's an error related to the location service
+* Hovering on a data point on each graph reveals a tooltip detailing the data.

 ### **Popularity**: Can you identify the neighborhood that averages the most positive reviews?
 Identified the top 5 neighborhoods by calculating the average review rating for each neighborhood.

+### **Investment**: If I have $100 million to invest, where in San Francisco should I buy properties so I can maximize my returns with Airbnb?
+When will I break even?

 # FAQs